 First UNESCO World Heritage Site with largest preserved colonial center in the Americas

-What is the best time of year to visit attractions in Ecuador?
+When is the best season to visit attractions in Ecuador?

 June-September (highland dry season) for Andes and Amazon; December-May for Galápagos marine wildlife; beaches best December-April